jbkoh/geomesa-hbase-test/README.md

-# Test code for Geomesa-HBase on HDInsight
+# Test code for Geomesa-HBase

 ### procedure
 1. Put the proper ``hbase-site.xml`` into ``./conf`` directory.